 SoFi Money® is a cash management account where you have easy access to your money.

 You can easily make deposits to your cash management account at your convenience.
-With SoFi Money there are no account fees and unlimited ATM fee reimbursements (subject to change).
+With SoFi Money there are no account fees and no ATM fees at 55,000+ ATMs worldwide (subject to change).